 He also pointed out the Hanuman statue, at the end of the path.
 “You see, how he is blindfolded?”
 Apparently, when the tantric temple was built, the statue’s eyes were covered.
-This is so that the delicate sensibilities of the god would not be disturbed by the erotic tantric images.
+This is so that the delicate sensibilities of the monkey god would not be disturbed by the erotic tantric images.

 I don’t know whether it was my nonsense brain or my engineer brain that kicked in then.
 But I instantly wondered whether there were rooftop lightning rods around the area, and why tantric images were not therefore more common on local rooftops?
 An experiment should be run!

 But there was no diplomatic way I could think of to ask these questions.

 There was another very arresting image in the square, which made an impression on me even when I was too saturated to take in more information from the tour guide.
 It was on the other side of Kathmandu Durbar Square, and depicted Lord Shiva in his avenging incarnation.

 In the old days, before the rise of detective work and evidence gathering, and people relied much more on testimony, disputes were settled before this terrifying image of Shiva.
-You would swear an oath that you speak the truth before the deity, and if you lied, his vengeance will fall upon you.
+You would swear an oath before the deity that you spoke the truth , and if you lied, his vengeance would fall upon you.